TorchCS-MC/.github/profile/README.md

 # TorchCS
-TorchCS is a powerful open-source modification for Minecraft Dedicated Server – developed for maximum performance, extensibility, and future-proofing.
+TorchCS is a modding project for Minecraft Bedrock.
+It includes its own server software, a proxy manager, and more.

 > [!WARNING]
 > TorchCS is currently under active development.